 What Do Astigmatism Measurements Mean?

 Astigmatism is measured in diopters.
 A perfect eye with no astigmatism has 0 diopters.
 Most people have between 0.5 to 0.75 diopters of astigmatism.
-People with a measurement of 1.5 or more typically need contacts or eyeglasses to correct their astigmatism in order to maintain clear vision.
+People with a measurement of 1.5 or more typically need contacts or eyeglasses to have clear vision.